 5. Contributory negligence & shared liability

+If the employee has partially contributed to the risk of their injury, it is known as Contributory Negligence, and the liability will also fall on the employee.
 Understanding the complexities of liability in workplace injury cases is crucial.
-If you have been injured at work and need legal guidance, our experienced solicitors are here to assist you in determining liability and pursuing appropriate compensation.
-Contact us today for a consultation.
+If you have been injured at work and need legal guidance, our experienced solicitors help you figure out your liability and find the appropriate compensation.

 Contributory negligence